Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ### 1.3 Product overview
 #### 1.3.1 Product perspective

+Mention avionics and monte carlo.

+Larger system is abstractly the process of launching the rocket, include identifying launch sites and actually managing the rocket after it's launched.

+Mission control <--> avionics is over USB serial Mission control <--> "Simulation listeners"

+Mention the on-site wind reading

+Include details about the user interface, such as where the data from the rocket is shown.

 One page defining the system's relationship to other related products (9.5.3. but not the subsections in the standard.)